 Amsterdam is best known for its meandering canals, historical sites, diverse museums, and tolerant lifestyle.
 The city is welcoming, walkable, and easy to navigate.

 The main attractions that make Amsterdam worth visiting include:

 - World-class museums and galleries, such as Rijksmuseum, Van Gogh Museum, and Anne Frank House.

 - Quirky neighborhoods and attractions, for example, the notorious red-light district De Wallen, the wacky crooked houses, and a torture museum.
 Not weird enough?
 How about these 33 unusual things to do in Amsterdam 😉

 - Some of the largest and funkiest markets in Europe, the best nightlife on the continent, more canals than you can cruise, and bridges than you can cross.

-And if that’s not enough to make you want to travel to Amsterdam, how about coffee shops which don’t serve coffee and house boats which don’t move?
+And if that’s not enough to make you want to travel to Amsterdam, how about coffee shops that don’t serve coffee and houseboats that don’t move?

 Who Should Visit Amsterdam?